-31. Comparative Figures
+28. Comparative Figures

-Certain figures in the comparative period consolidated statements of financial position, consolidated statements of income and comprehensive income, consolidated statements of changes in equity and consolidated statements of cash flows have been reclassified to meet the current presentation.
-In the current year reclassified Hosting revenue to conform to the nature of the amount and the operations of the Company.
+Certain figures in the comparative period consolidated statements of financial position, consolidated statements of (loss) income and comprehensive (loss) income, consolidated statements of changes in equity and consolidated statements of cash flows have been reclassified to meet the current presentation.
+In the current year, the Company reclassified certain short-term accounts receivable to long-term receivables to conform to the nature of the amount and the operations of the Company.

-32. Subsequent Event
+29. Subsequent Events